Chapter 1 - Too Late

 Wait, she was alive?

-Opening her eyes, the sudden realisation hit and she lowered Rylan once more, her eyes narrowing as she frowned in confusion.
+Opening her eyes, the sudden realisation hit and her eyes narrowed as she frowned with confusion.

 How was she alive?